Thomasina Pidgeon

-Darlene Thomasina Pidgeon (born 1975) is a Canadian rock climber known for being one of the world's strongest female boulderers in the early 2000s and 2010s, was for a time the strongest female Canadian boulderer, and was the first Canadian female to climb the grades of V10, V11, and V12.
-She is often featured in Gripped Magazine and contributes to The Collective (a multi-climber website).
-She has also been featured in several international magazines and websites and her image has been used in advertising, magazine galleries, and magazine covers.
+Darlene Thomasina Pidgeon (born 1975) is a Canadian rock climber known for being one of the world's strongest female boulderers in the early 2000s and 2010s, was for a time the strongest female Canadian boulderer, was the first Canadian female to climb the grades of V10, V11, and V12, and is a former IFSC World Cup climber for Team Canada.
+She has been featured in several international magazines and websites and her image has been used in advertising, magazine galleries, and guidebook and magazine covers.
+In 2025 Pidgeon was one of the main subjects of the Reel Rock 19 Film The Cobra and the Heart which shared the story of her daughter Cedar and partner, renowned Swiss trad climber Didier Berthoud.
+She is a climber, writer, and activist.

-Thomasina is also a mother (her daughter Cedar travels around with her), a writer, a doula, sews and sells clothing, shopping bags, and other crafts, and works as a photographer.
-She is one of 5 athletes to be featured in The Season 2, a 22 episode web TV show.
+Thomasina's daughter Cedar Pidgeon was also featured in The Cobra and the Heart and currently climbs for Team Canada on the IFSC circuit.

-Beginnings
+Early life

 Pidgeon started climbing near Flatrock in her early 20s on a trip home to her native Newfoundland.
 Soon after she moved to Whistler, British Columbia, and climbed occasionally at small local sport climbing areas like Nordic Rock and Rogue's Gallery while working several jobs with the goal of visiting Europe for an extended trip.
 With the money she'd saved she got a working visa and went on a year-and-a-half long trip to Wales, Ireland, parts of Eastern Europe, and Morocco.
 She learned to traditional climb in Wales, but most of the trip was spent visiting new places.
 She returned to Canada, moved to Kelowna, and began studying sciences at Okanagan University College.
 She continued climbing while in school and after a year and a half she moved to Vancouver to work and climb as much as possible.
 She got a job at Mountain Equipment Co-op and began climbing at The Edge climbing gym in Vancouver.
 She injured her shoulder, kept climbing on it, and eventually was unable to lift her arm above shoulder level.
 After a year off of climbing her arm had not improved so she visited a physio-therapist and with the exercises he taught her she was able to strengthen her shoulder and climb again.
 She began spending much of her time outside on the boulders at the base of the world-famous granite monolith "The Chief" in Squamish, BC.

-Commitment
+Pidgeon quickly became integrated into the Squamish climbing community and in 2001 she moved to Squamish, where she spent many years living in a van.

-Pidgeon quickly became integrated into the Squamish climbing community and in 2001 she moved to Squamish, where she currently lives in a van, to live and climb as much as she possibly could.
+Pidgeon has a degree in Political Science from the University of Victoria and is active in environmental causes and supporting the rights of van dwellers.